sparsh-ai/recohut/07-devops/ecs/lab-deploy-simple-docker-ecs/README.md

-# Deploy Simple Docker in ECS
+# Deploy Docker in ECS

 ## Create a Docker image